 Hi!
 Thank you for visiting my page!

 My name is Joycelyn Wilson, aka Dr. Joyce.
-I am an ethnographic and qualitative researcher of the Hip Hop generation, which means I study the practices and traditions of cultures and communities but I do so from the perspective of an African American woman from the South who was raised after the passing of the Civil Rights movement and during the formative years of Hip Hop culture.
+I am an Assistant Professor of Black Media Studies and Anthropologist in the School of Literature, Media, and Communication at Georgia Tech.
+I was also the 2016-2017 Fellow in their Digital Integrative Liberal Arts Center (DILAC).
+I am an ethnographic and qualitative researcher of the Hip Hop generation, which means I study the practices and traditions of cultures and communities but I do so from the perspective of an African American woman from the South who was raised after the passing of the Civil Rights Act of 1968 and during the formative years of Hip Hop culture.
 For the last several years I have focused primarily on the intersections of Black cultural expressive traditions like Hip Hop with STEM and social justice teaching and learning, critical media literacy, and personal storytelling.
-Because I am most excited about how these traditions mesh with digital media, I have developed lines of research in virtual reality.
+Because I am most excited about how these traditions mesh with digital media, I have developed lines of research in virtual reality and interactive narrative.

-Having received my BS in Mathematics, and PhD in Educational Foundations and Qualitative Research from the University of Georgia, I firmly stand on the shoulders of family, teachers, and mentors.
-(Go Dawgs!!)
-I went out west to Pepperdine to get my MA in Education.
 Hobbies?
 Yes!
-I love reading fashion and lifestyle magazines.
+I love traveling and reading fashion and lifestyle magazines.
 I like to work out.
 And I enjoy having provocative conversations with people about ideas that elevate their social justice conscience.
 Follow me on Twitter and Instagram @thedrjoyce.
 Find my formal bio here.